MohammedTsmu/StudyZone/README.md

 ## Features

 - **Session Timer**: Customize your study and break durations to suit your preferences.
+- **Pause Session Reminders**: Receive reminders to resume your study session if it remains paused for a certain period.
 - **Task Manager**: Keep track of your study tasks, set due dates, and assign them to specific sessions.
 - **Reminders**: Create one-time or recurring reminders for important events.
 - **Mini Timer**: Use a compact timer window that stays on top for convenience.